Skip to content

 Most teams believe they lose deals at negotiation.
-They don’t.
+They do not.
 They lose them in the first five minutes.

 Not because the product was wrong.